Light-HD/jetsonmitrccar/README.md

   Intel D435i cameras have integrated IMU sensors on them.
 However, this IMU features only accelerometer and gyroscope and is missing a magnetometer.

 - Camera: Front camera is the Intel D435i RGBD camera.
-Backcamera is the onboard MP CSI camera module on the Jetson (Omnivision OV5693)
+Backcamera is the onboard MP CSI camera module on the Jetson TX2 dev-board (Omnivision OV5693)

 ## Open Issues and improvement Ideas